-Equality is not about benefiting some people at the expense of others - equality benefits everyone.
-In an effort to ensure that marginalised groups are given equal opportunity this policy will prioritise the following groups.
+Equality is not about benefitting some people at the expense of others; equality benefits everyone.
+In an effort to ensure that marginalised groups are given equal opportunity, this policy will prioritise the following groups.

-Disabled persons - We follow the social model of disability which means that we understand that the barriers to disabled persons securing equality are due to the physical environment and people's attitudes.
-Disabled people include those with physical and sensory impairment (difficulties), learning disabilities, mental illness, long term illness all of which are substantial.
-With regard to age our focus is on older persons (over 60) and younger people
+Disabled persons - we follow the social model of disability which means that we understand that the barriers to disable persons securing equality are due to the physical environment and people's attitudes.
+Disabled people include those with physical and sensory impairment

+(difficulties), learning disabilities, mental illness and long-term illness, all of which are substantial.

+With regards to age, our focus is on older persons (over 60) and younger people.

-With regard to race equality we accept the definition of a racist incident based on recommendation 12 of the Report of the Stephen Lawrence Enquiry: 'A racist incident is any incident which is perceived to be racist by the victim or any other person'.
+With regards to race equality, we accept the definition of a racist incident based on recommendation 12 of the Report of the Stephen Lawrence Enquiry: 'A racist incident is any incident which is perceived to be racist by the victim or any other person'.

-With regard to sexual orientation we refer to the LGBT community i.e. lesbians, gay, bisexual and transgender people.
+With regard to sexual orientation, we refer to the LGBTQ+ community i.e. lesbians, gay, bisexual and transgender people.

-With regard to religion we actively support the rights of all to practice their belief /non-beliefs equally.
+With regards to religion, we actively support the rights of all to practise their belief/non-belief equally.